ValveSoftware/counter-strike_rules_and_regs/regional_standings/readme.md

 ## Regional Standings

-We will use the Regional Standings to invite teams in future events, so the ideal model is one that predicts future match results.
+We will use the Regional Standings to invite teams to future events, so the ideal model is one that predicts future match results.
 To that end, the current model incorporates the following factors:

 1. Team’s
     -	Prize money earned